siimon/prom-client/README.md

 **Configuration**

 The default percentiles are: 0.01, 0.05, 0.5, 0.9, 0.95, 0.99, 0.999.
 But they
-can be overriden like this:
+can be overridden like this:

 ```js
 const client = require('prom-client');